ankit95742/SOLID-technical_paper/README.md

 # SOLID_technical_paper
 ---
-In this technical paper we are going to learning about how me make our code more readable, clean and easy to add new feature using the **SOLID**.
+In this technical paper we are going to learn about how me make our code more readable, clean and easy to add new feature using the **SOLID**.
 ---

 SOLID is acronym that stand for five design principles.